FrenchetVoila

 We specialize in French and Math tutoring for students from K-12 and adults, offering online lessons for all ages and in-person sessions for K-9 learners at The Lighthouse Cowork in the City of Leduc.

-Enroll now for our 8-week Summer Program for kids and adults, running from July 2 to August 20, 2025.
+Enroll now for our 13-week French & Math Group Classes for kids and adults, running from October 6 to January 17, 2026.
 We provide group lessons and one-on-one tutoring in French, as well as French conversation support, math classes for grades K-12, French corporate classes, translation services, and tutoring in physics, social studies, and chemistry.

 Don’t miss this opportunity to build strong foundations in French and math.
 Join us and watch your child improve their grades by one or two levels in just 12 weeks!